Battle of Pákozd

-which was undoubtedly due to the fact that between 1951-1991 the anniversary of this battle was the day of the Hungarian Army.
+which was undoubtedly due to the fact that between 1951 and 1991 the anniversary of this battle was the day of the Hungarian Army.

 Background

-After the Ottoman–Hungarian wars ended and the whole territory of the Kingdom of Hungary in personal union with Croatia was liberated from the Ottoman rule, between 1683-1699 by the coalition led by the Habsburgs Croatian (later Croatian-Slavonian) Ban represented the Habsburg monarch in this area ruling over Croat and Slavonian feudal counties.
+After the Ottoman–Hungarian wars ended and the whole territory of the Kingdom of Hungary in personal union with Croatia was liberated from the Ottoman rule, between 1683 and 1699 by the coalition led by the Habsburgs Croatian (later Croatian-Slavonian) Ban represented the Habsburg monarch in this area ruling over Croat and Slavonian feudal counties.
 The Ban, who belonged to the highest ranking barons of the county, possessed his own jurisdiction and the institution of the Croat feudal Sabor.

 developed from his judicial meetings.
 After the anti-Ottoman wars, the Military Border was established on most of the parts of Croat and Slavonian territories under military administration.
-However, not only did the Ban hold political supremacy over Croatian counties but, but as head of the Zagreb (Hung.
+However, not only did the Ban hold political supremacy over Croatian counties, but as head of the Zagreb (Hung.
 Zágráb) Generalkommando, he was also the commander-in-chief of the Military Border of the Ban, and that of Varaždin (Hung.
 Varasd), and Karlovac (Hung.
 Károlyváros).

 Serious political, religious, and ethnic tensions had strained Hungarian-Croatian relationships even before 1848.
 The idea of Illyrism influenced an important part of the Croatian public.
 These ideas, the Croat version of Pan-Slavism, justly alarmed the Hungarian public which had been struggling with a vision of national death by drowning within a Slavic sea.
 Croatian public opinion, on the other hand, was irritated by Hungarian ambitions which included extending the use of the Hungarian language over all the major areas of legislation and of public administration.
 The purely catholic Croatia also protested against the equality of other Christian churches, propagated by the Hungarian liberals, who were in the head of the reform, and revolutionary movements of 1848, which aggravated all the above issues.
-Finally, Croatia’s representatives at most of the reform parliamentary sessions supported the conservative government.
+Finally, Croatia's representatives at most of the reform parliamentary sessions supported the conservative government.